 State Business Taxes in New York – Corporations

 The state of New York does have a business income tax (commonly referred to as a Franchise Tax), however it its calculation is not straight forward.
 There are three (3) tax bases in New York – Business Income tax, Business Capital Tax, and Fixed Dollar Minimum Tax.
 New York Corporations must calculate all three and pay the highest one.
 Below are the three (3) tax bases:

 Business Capital Tax – In addition to a business tax on C Corporations, there is also a Capital Stock Tax called the Business Capital tax.
-The tax is 0.05% on Capital Assets less than liabilities attributed to assets.
-QETC and Manufacturers have a tax rate of 0.038%.
+The tax is 0.1875% on Capital Assets less than liabilities attributed to assets.
+Qualified Emerging Technology Companies and NY Qualified Manufacturers are exempt.

 Fixed Dollar Minimum (FDM) Tax – the FDM tax is a Gross Margins Tax.
 It based on which FDM tax bracket your Gross Receipts falls under.
 The tax is between $25 to $200,000.
 QETCs and Manufacturers have smaller tax rates.

 State Business Taxes in New York – LLCs, LLPs, etc.

 C Corporations and S Corporations and subject to the NY Franchise Tax.
 However, other flow-thru entities, such as LLCs, LLPs, or partnerships in NY are not required to pay a Franchise Tax, however they are subject to a State Filing Fee (like California’s LLC Fee).
 It is based on the Gross Receipts of the entity.

 - LLCs and LLPs Filing Fee – ranges between $25 and $4,500

 - Partnership Filing Fee – ranges between $500 and $4,500